-Account-based marketing (ABM) is a B2B go-to-market strategy that aligns the marking and sales teams on a set number of strategically defined target accounts.
-Account-based marketing uses highly personalised campaigns designed to engage with each account based on what is strategically relevant and of interest to them.
+Account-Based Marketing (ABM) is a B2B go-to-market strategy for SMBs and enterprise-level firms that aligns the marketing and sales teams on a set number of strategically defined key accounts.
+It uses highly personalised campaigns designed to engage with each account based on what is strategically relevant and of interest to them.

 Close an account, and then another,

 and then another...